zero-to-mastery/book-tracker/README.md

 The goal of the app is to provide users with a means to manage their book collections.

-End users can record books they've previously read, books they want to read, as well as the books they're currently reading.
+End users can record the books they've previously read, books they want to read; as well as the books they're currently reading.

 ## Functionality

-Users should be able to sign up and register as a new user.
+Users should be able to sign up as new members by filling out a registration form.

-Users should be able to login as an existing user, once they have registered.
+After joining, they should be able to log in as an existing user.

 Users should be able to add a book to the system.